What Makes Good Synthetic Training Data for Zero-Shot Stereo Matching?¶

 TL;DR¶

-This paper systematically ablates the design space of synthetic stereo matching training data—covering floating objects, backgrounds, materials, baselines, and more—and finds that "realistic indoor scenes + dense floating objects + wide baseline" is the optimal combination.
-The resulting WMGStereo-150k dataset, trained on a single source, outperforms the mixture of four classical datasets.
+This paper systematically ablates the design space of synthetic training data for stereo matching (including floating objects, backgrounds, materials, and baselines).
+It finds that the combination of "realistic indoor scenes + dense floating objects + wide baselines" is optimal.
+Based on these findings, WMGStereo-150k is constructed, which outperforms hybrid training using four classic datasets while using only a single dataset.

 Background & Motivation¶

-Problem Definition: Stereo matching estimates per-pixel disparity from binocular RGB images.
-Synthetic data, which provides precise depth annotations, is central to training.
-However, the critical question of what constitutes effective synthetic data design has never been systematically studied.
+Problem Definition: Stereo matching estimates pixel-wise disparity from binocular RGB images.
+Synthetic data is a core resource for training due to its precise depth annotations.
+However, the critical question of what constitutes an effective synthetic data design has lacked systematic research.

 Limitations of Prior Work:

-Entangled design variables: Existing synthetic datasets vary enormously—from the random flying objects of FlyingThings3D to the photorealistic simulators of TartanAir—yet each new dataset simultaneously changes multiple factors (object types, materials, scene layout, camera parameters, etc.), making it impossible to attribute the contribution of any single design choice.
-For instance, FoundationStereo introduces both a new architecture and new data, and the relative importance of individual data factors (floating objects, random lighting, physical simulation, etc.) cannot be disentangled.
+Entangled Design Variables: Existing synthetic datasets range significantly from random flying objects (FlyingThings3D) to realistic scene simulators (TartanAir).
+Each new dataset changes multiple factors simultaneously (object types, materials, scene layouts, camera parameters), making it impossible to attribute gains to a single design choice.
+For instance, FoundationStereo introduced a new architecture alongside new data, leaving the relative importance of individual data factors (floating objects, random lighting, physics simulation) inseparable.

-Non-reproducible generation pipelines: Classical datasets such as TartanAir and IRS do not release generation code or assets, creating a hard barrier to ablations such as "what if only the materials are changed?"
+Irreproducible Generation Pipelines: Classic datasets like TartanAir and IRS do not open-source their generation code or assets, creating a barrier for ablation studies such as "what if only the materials were changed."

-Limitations of prior analysis: The seminal analysis of Mayer et al. concluded that "realism is overrated," but their experiments were based solely on 2D-warp FlyingChairs-style datasets without covering modern 3D-rendered datasets, limiting the generalizability of that conclusion.
+Limitations of Existing Analysis: A classic study by Mayer et al. concluded that "realism is overrated."
+However, their experiments were based on 2D-warp FlyingChairs-style datasets and did not involve modern 3D rendering datasets, making the applicability of the conclusion questionable.

-Core Motivation: Leveraging the controllability of the open-source procedural generation platform Infinigen, this work isolates and ablates each design dimension of synthetic stereo data one at a time, identifies the factors that truly govern zero-shot generalization performance, and constructs a superior dataset accordingly.
+Goal: To leverage the controllability of the open-source procedural generation platform Infinigen to isolate and ablate each design dimension of synthetic stereo data, identifying key factors for zero-shot generalization and constructing a superior dataset based on these insights.

 Method¶